Group of teens arrested after allegedly firing BB gun at passenger on Toronto subway

 Police said they received reports that a group of teens was armed with "a BB-style firearm" at York University subway station and that a female passenger had been shot at just before 12 p.m.

 Shortly after, police said they'd apprehended four individuals and recovered two BB guns.
-The four individuals, comprised of one 16-year-old male, two 15-year-old males, and one 15-year-old female, have been taken to TPS' 31 Division for further investigation, Inspt.
+The four individuals, comprised of one 16-year-old male, two 15-year-old males, and one 15-year-old female, have each been charged with possessing a dangerous weapon, police said.
+They have been taken to TPS' 31 Division for further investigation, Inspt.
 Saleem Husain told CP24.

-No one was injured, police said, and the investigation remains ongoing.
-At this time, police say the attack appeared to be unprovoked.
+No one was injured and the investigation remains ongoing.
+At this time, police say there doesn't appear to be a link between Thursday's incident and an incident on Saturday in which a TTC employee was shot at with a BB gun, and that the attack appears to have been unprovoked.

 Toronto Top Stories